rossjourdain/XeroAPI-PrivateApplication-Java/README.md

 Follow the instructions here:
 http://blog.xero.com/developer/api-overview/setup-an-application/#private-apps

+Step 2:  Add your private key, consumer key and secret

+Put your private key into: privateKey.pem
+Put your consumer key and secret into: xeroApi.properties

-Step 2:  Get the Schemas
+Step 3:  Get the Schemas

 Start with the modified Xero API schemas here: https://github.com/rossjourdain/XeroAPI-Schemas